Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 var id = setInterval(obj.advance, 1 * 1000);
 ```

 This example fails because in the last line **we are not calling** the function, but only passing it as a parameter.
-The `setInterval` function has no idea of the message's addressee, and therefore cannot call the function as if it were a method.
+The `setInterval` function has no idea of the message's target, and therefore cannot call the function as if it were a method.

 We can fix this with `bind`, but first you need to stop the interval with: